TheOdinProject/curriculum/ruby_programming/advanced_ruby/blocks.md

 If another bank wanted to print their transactions another way it's no problem, they can supply their own block.

-What if instead you didn't want the caller to define where the transaction for output, but just the format?
+What if instead you didn't want the caller to define how the transaction is outputted, but just the format?
 Like any method call in Ruby there is a return value.
 So when you call yield, it returns the last executed value from the block.
-Using the example above if you instead moved the `puts` from the block to inside the each loop your method would be in control in where the transaction were printed.
+Using the example above if you instead moved the `puts` from the block to inside the `each` loop, your method would be in control of where the transactions were printed.
 Maybe you only allow exporting to a csv for example.

 ~~~ruby
 @transactions = [10, -15, 25, 30, -24, -70, 999]